When working with PEPs you need to be particularly careful. Detect cover-ups in order to identify links.

 Be on the alert: Doing Due Diligence on PEPs

-PEPs call for enhanced due diligence checks under Section 6 of the German Money Laundering Act (GWG).
+PEPs call for enhanced due diligence, governance risk and compliance checks under Section 6 of the German Money Laundering Act (GWG).
 Among other things, the checks must clarify the origin of assets in order to prevent money laundering.
 In a risk-based approach, PEPs are automatically classed as high risk.
 A robust PEP check uses PEP lists of politically exposed persons.
-The regulatory authority established by the government is responsible for providing guidance, assessing and enforcing compliance with PEP standards to banks.
-Banks may oversee enhanced due diligence measures or legal actions based on the risk assessment.
+The regulatory authority or financial regulators established by the government is responsible for providing guidance, assessing and enforcing compliance with PEP standards to banks.
+Banks may oversee enhanced due diligence measures or legal action task based on the risk assessment.
 This may require intensive due diligence for higher-risk customers, especially those for whom the sources of funds are not clear.

-Nexis Diligence® is a web-based solution for conducting due diligence.
-It aggregates PEPs data from multiple sources to enable thorough checks of politically exposed persons or political figures.
+Nexis Diligence® is a web-based risk and compliance check tool for conducting due diligence.
+This due diligence software aggregates PEPs data from multiple sources database to enable thorough checks of politically exposed persons or political figures.